-Encouraged by local street play enthusiast Gavin Fairbrother, Campbelltown City Council (South Australia) has put together its own page on playing out.
+Encouraged by local play advocate Gavin Fairbrother, Campbelltown City Council in South Australia is also supporting play streets.
 Gavin said, “I am passionate about the power of street play as a reminder for children, families and decision makers of the importance of free unstructured play, independent mobility of children and healthy, safe urban neighbourhoods”.
-Supportive council officer Rachel McCaskill produced this case study on street play.

 Play streets in Ghent during school summer holidays resulted in research showing the increase in children’s activity levels when streets are closed.
 You can read more here.